-I’m pretty sure 2020 will be a year NONE of us will forget, but in our home, one of the most memorable parts of 2020 will absolutely be launching Savvy Reading.
+I’m pretty sure 2020 was a year NONE of us will forget, but in our home, one of the most memorable parts of 2020 was absolutely the launch of Savvy Reading.

 I’ll never be able to thank you enough for trusting us from the very beginning when it was so new and unproven.